 We have a PALs program for parent volunteers.
 Know that we would rather have your service than your hard-earned money.
-Thanks for your help!

 Background Checks - Anyone who volunteers at the school must have a current background check on file with the office.